rajagopalvenkat/Colortemp/README.md

 To install, download and extract contents of tarball anywhere.
 Execute install.sh.
 Follow instructions in INSTALL INSTRUCTIONS file.

-Note : Currently installer works only for Ubuntu (up to versions 14.04) thanks to Pyinstaller majorly screwing up on newer distros.
+UPDATE : Works for all Ubuntu versions.